yorkbill/get-support/quick-case-response.md

 | Severity 3 | **Minor business impact.** <br> A service feature or function is usable, but has some problems that affect its use.
 No critical impact on operations is caused. | Premium: Within 2 hours <br> Advanced: Within 4 hours <br> Basic: N/A, can't open severity 3 cases |
 | Severity 4 | **Minimal business impact.** <br> An inquiry or non-technical request. | Premium: Within 4 hours <br> Advanced: Within 8 hours <br> Basic: No SLO |
 {: caption="Table 1.
 Severity definition and initial response time" caption-side="top"}

+Initial response SLO's do not apply to any sales related inquiries or cases.
+{: important}

 If your support inquiry requires a more immediate response, consider upgrading to the premium or advanced support plan so that you can open severity 1-4 support cases.
 To upgrade your support plan, contact your [IBM sales representative](https://www.ibm.com/contact/us/en/?lnk=flg-cont-usen){: external}.